Posterior Matching for Gaussian Broadcast Channels with Feedback

-In this paper, we generalize a coding strategy for the Gaussian broadcast channel with feedback, analyze error probabilities and achievable rate region for this coding strategy by using the iterated random function theory [1], [2], [6].
-By changing some parameters in our scheme, we realize a variant of the Ozarow-Leung's code for the general two-user broadcast channel with feedback.
-A capacity-achieving coding scheme for the degraded broadcast channel with feedback is drawn.
-More interestingly, we come to a coding scheme for the symmetric Gaussian broadcast channel with feedback which achieves the same sum-rate as the LQG code [18] and strictly outperforms the Kramer code [14].
-The fact that our coding scheme is a variant of the Kramer's code or time-varying posterior matching code [1] may give useful information to solve some open problems proposed in [19], [20].
+\begin{summary} In this paper, the posterior matching scheme proposed by Shayevits and Feder is extended to the Gaussian broadcast channel with feedback, and the error probabilities and achievable rate region are derived for this coding strategy by using the iterated random function theory.
+A variant of the Ozarow-Leung code for the general two-user broadcast channel with feedback can be realized as a special case of our coding scheme.
+Furthermore, for the symmetric Gaussian broadcast channel with feedback, our coding scheme achieves the linear-feedback sum-capacity like the LQG code and outperforms the Kramer code. \end{summary}